Balqiskinanti/IDAssignment2/README.md

 * Website is responsive (Collapsible hamburger menu when screen size is small).

 #### Potential Features:
-* CSS transition using Vue.js : https://vuejs.org/v2/guide/transitions.html
+* CSS transition using Scrollreveal : https://scrollrevealjs.org/
 * Use firebase for login/signup authentication : https://firebase.google.com/docs/auth

 ### Technologies Used